-Northwestern Mutual received top-tier customer satisfaction scores and financial ratings, scoring just behind the overall winners of Bankrate’s study on best life insurance companies.
+Northwestern Mutual won the 2023 Bankrate Award for best universal life insurance company due to its high financial strength rating, highly-rated customer satisfaction and available financial planning services.
 Northwestern Mutual sells coverage through agents, which could be a good fit for those who prefer face-to-face interactions over a digital purchase process.

 Earning an A++ (Superior) financial strength rating from AM Best, Northwestern Mutual shows a strong history of being able to pay claims.
 As a mutual company, it is owned by its policyholders.
 Northwestern Mutual offers a variety of term, whole and universal life insurance policies.
-The company ranks highly in Bankrate’s internal study of accessibility for providing a mobile app, online portal, local agents and a 24/7 customer service phone line that accepts premium payments.
+Because universal life coverage is flexible, you may be contacting your agent more often.
+Northwestern Mutual ranks highly in Bankrate’s internal study of accessibility for providing a mobile app, online portal, local agents and a 24/7 customer service phone line that accepts premium payments.

-Prudential Financial ranked just behind our overall best life insurance company winners in customer satisfaction and accessibility.
-Prudential offers plentiful rider options, easy-to-use online tools and live agent support.
+Prudential is the third-largest U.S. life insurer based on market share rankings from the Insurance Information Institute (Triple-I).
+In our study, Prudential Financial ranked just behind our overall best life insurance company winners in customer satisfaction and accessibility.
+It offers plentiful rider options, easy-to-use online tools and live agent support.

 Learn more: Prudential Life Insurance review

-State Farm won a 2022 Bankrate Award for best term life insurance, thanks to its top-notch customer service and accessibility tools.
-The company also received the highest customer satisfaction score from J.D.
-Power on our list.
+State Farm was another two-time Bankrate Award winner, scoring the prize for best term life insurance in 2022 and 2023, thanks to its top-notch customer service and accessibility tools.
+As one of the top life insurance companies, State Farm also received the highest customer satisfaction score from J.D.
+Power.